dyunus21/RecipeApp/README.md

 * [ ] User can view a demo of app before account creation
 * [x] User can scan food barcode to update inventory
 * [ ] User can follow other users
+* [x] Implement JUnit testing for utilities
+* [x] Add Databinding support for cleaner Activities and Fragments

 _Version4_
 * [x] User can search for a recipe based on image